Did I break my Hip?

 By Savannah Faulk, DPT

 Hip fractures are very common in today’s world.
-There are different ways that your hip could break and one of the ways is caused from repetitive, overuse and/or high impact activity.
+There are different ways that your hip could break and one of the ways is caused by repetitive, overuse, and/or high impact activity.
 These are called hairline femur fractures.

 These hairline femur fractures are different from bone “breaks” or larger fractures of the bone as those fractures typically occur from trauma such as falls or high impacts.
 Hairline femur fractures which can also be called “stress fractures” are little cracks or breaks in your thigh bone that can heal on their own.